-To drain the baitwells, turn off the pumps and remove the plug or standpipe in the drain fitting at the bottom of the well.
-When the well has completely drained, use the washdown hose to flush each baitwell and drain of debris.
+To drain the baitwell, turn off the baitwell pumps and remove the standpipe in the drain fitting at the bottom of the baitwell.
+When the baitwell has completely drained, use the washdown hose to flush the baitwell and drain of debris.